 The Office of Development is responsible for coordinating and conducting efforts to increase private support to advance the mission and priorities of the university.
-The Development Office staff works directly with the President, the vice presidents, deans, trustees and volunteers to maximize gift support for prioritized annual, major and special initiatives at both the institutional and unit levels.
+The Development Office staff works directly with the President, vice presidents, deans, trustees and volunteers to maximize gift support for prioritized annual, major, planned, and special initiatives at both the institutional and unit levels.
 Fund-raising activities are carefully orchestrated by the Development Office so as to maximize support from several constituencies, including trustees, friends, alumni, faculty, staff, corporations and foundations.
 Faculty interested in pursuing private gift support must first secure the approval of their respective deans and the clearance of the Development Office.
-Monies raised are directed to the KSU Foundation or the Polytechnic Foundation of Kennesaw State University, the 501c3 organizations set up to receive and manage gifts on behalf of the university.
-The website address for the Office of Development is http://www.kennesaw.edu/giving.
+Monies raised are directed to the KSU Foundation, the Polytechnic Foundation of Kennesaw State University or the Kennesaw State University Athletic Association, the 501c3 organizations set up to receive and manage gifts on behalf of the university.
+The website address for the Office of Development is http://giving.kennesaw.edu.